Featurable/react-google-reviews/README.md

 Check out the [live demo](https://featurable.com/docs/react-google-reviews) to see the React Google Reviews library in action.

+## Features

+1. **Customizable**: Choose from three layout options and customize the appearance of the reviews component
+2. **SEO-friendly**: Include JSON-LD structured data for search engines to index your reviews
+3. **Responsive**: Works on all devices and screen sizes
+4. **Fast**: Caches reviews for quick loading and improved performance
+5. **Free**: No cost to use the Featurable API for fetching reviews
+6. **Fresh**: Automatically updates with new reviews from Google every 24 hours (using Featurable API)
+7. **Accessible**: Built with accessibility in mind (WAI-ARIA compliant)
+8. **Lightweight**: Small bundle size and minimal dependencies

 ## Installation

 Install it from npm: